Skip to main content

 Effective Promises That Bring New Life

 Peter does not merely say that God gives promises; he says they are effective.
 They produce something real in those who receive them.
+This is how grace is sufficient because through it we receive effective power.
 Through these promises, believers:

 • Enter into transformed life